East York: Education

 The East York Board of Education was the former authority of English secular schools in East York, until East York was amalgamated into the City of Toronto in 1998.
 The Metropolitan Separate School Board managed all separate schools (English and French) until 1998, when the school board was reorganized into CSCM and TCDSB.

-In addition to primary and secondary education institutions, East York is also home to a campus operated by Centennial College.
+In addition to primary and secondary education institutions, East York is also home to the Story Arts campus operated by Centennial College, but is set to close by the summer of 2026.
 The college is a post-secondary institution with campuses located throughout Toronto.

 Sports

 East York is home to various sports teams.
 The hockey teams are the Bulldogs, playing in East York Arena, Victoria Village, playing in Victoria Village arena and the Flames, playing in Leaside Memorial Community Gardens.
 All three leagues offer co-ed (boys and girls) entry level and competitive select hockey for various ages, being played in the North York Hockey League.
 The East York Lyndhursts represented the Canada men's national ice hockey team at the 1954 Ice Hockey World Championships.